In this article

 5. Negotiate repair obligations.

 A ‘full repairing lease’ means you will be responsible for all repairs to the property inside and out.
 This includes the structure and any rebuilding works.
 As a tenant, you should ideally only be liable for interior maintenance.
-The landlord should be the one who is responsible for the general maintenance of the structure.
+The landlord should remain responsible for the general maintenance of the structure.

 Additionally, a ‘full repairing’ obligation might require the tenant to put the property in a better state than it was at the start of the lease.
-The tenant should negotiate a repair condition to be restricted to giving the property back in the condition it was at the beginning of the lease.
-This can be supported using a ‘schedule of condition’, which is a record of the state of the property from the beginning of the lease.
+The tenant should negotiate a restricted repair condition of giving the property back in the condition it was at the beginning of the lease.
+This can be supported using a ‘schedule of condition’, which is a record of the state of the property from the start of the lease.

 If the lease is particularly long, it may be worth having a building surveyor inspect the building to anticipate what the repair costs may be over the lifetime of the lease.
 If crucial (and likely expensive) works are due, you can negotiate on this point with the landlord, or ask that they undertake the works at their cost.